 Readers, writers and book lovers!
 Mark your calendars for two of Portland's biggest book events: Wordstock book festival and Portland Arts & Lectures author series which made its debut with author Jane Smiley, and welcomes Anthony Doerr in November.

 But let's face it –- Portland's literary landscape is a field of dreams.
 Search the events calendar for the library’s author talks, book discussions and conversations featuring local writers.
 If you're a self-published writer yourself and would like library patrons to be able to read your work, check out the Library Writers Project.
 And check out the Mercury's book page for author events.

 City of Readers: The Book Lover's Guide to Portland by Gabriel H. Boehmer, a third-generation Oregonian, is a bible for Stumptown bibliophiles, bringing together bookstores, libraries, landmarks, authors, events and titles in one volume.
-Published quarterly, the free Portland Book Review newspaper is available at bookstores, libraries, coffee shops, restaurants and retail locations around metro Portland.
+Published quarterly, the free Portland Book Review newspaper is available at bookstores, libraries, and retail locations around metro Portland.

 If you’re an aspiring author and want to meet fellow writers, Willamette Writers meetings showcase Oregon authors from mix of professions.
 The Attic Institute offers readings, workshops and a Poets Studio.
 Write Around Portland runs free writing workshops for adults and youth; participants share their writing with the public at free community readings.
 DIY folks should check out the extraordinary IPRC -– Independent Publishing Resource Center -– where you can create and publish your own artwork and writing.